monarch-initiative/mondo/docs/editors-guide/mass-obsoletion.md

 ##### 2b.
 Review changes in Protege

-1. Check the branch and review changes for obsoleted terms and orphaned terms.
-Spot check a few terms.
+1. Check the branch and review changes for obsoleted terms and orphaned terms:
+    - Spot check a few terms to ensure they were properly obsoleted and have the correct Annotations
+    - spot check a few terms to make sure they are assigned the correct parent (per the ROBOT template) and they have the correct source annotation(s)
+    - check the top level disease branch to ensure there are only two subclasses: 'human disease' and 'non-human disease' (if there are any other classes under there, assert new superclasses to that term.
+Note in the PR if you are uncertain abou the superclass assertion and would like additional review)
 2. Run the reasoner and make sure there are no unsatisfiable classes.
-3. Commit changes and creat a PR and assign another curator to review
+3. Commit changes and create a PR and assign another curator to review

 ## Review PR